Speak to an Ombudsman Representative About a Complaint

 The Massachusetts Department of Public Health receives complaints of elder abuse, neglect, mistreatment and misappropriation in nursing homes and rest homes.
 For information about how to file a complaint about ABUSE IN A NURSING HOME OR REST HOME, see link below.

-ELDER ABUSE IN THE COMMUNITY AND ASSISTED LIVING RESIDENCES
+ELDER ABUSE IN ASSISTED LIVING RESIDENCES AND IN THE COMMUNITY

-The Executive Office of Elder Affairs (EOEA) receives complaints of elder abuse, neglect, mistreatment and misappropriation.
-Elder abuse includes physical, sexual, and emotional abuse, caretaker neglect, financial exploitation and self-neglect.
-Elder Abuse reports can be filed 24 hours a day with EOEA either online or by phone at (800) 922-2275.
-Elder Protective Services investigates cases of abuse where the person is age 60 or older and lives in the community.
-EOEA will respond to other reports of abuse through investigation or referral, as appropriate.
+The Executive Office of Aging & Independence receives complaints of abuse, neglect, mistreatment and misappropriation in older adults.
+Abuse includes physical, sexual, and emotional abuse, caretaker neglect, financial exploitation and self-neglect.
+Abuse reports can be filed 24 hours a day with the Agency either online or by phone at (800) 922-2275.
+Adult Protective Services investigates cases of abuse where the person is age 60 or older and lives in the community.
+The Agency will respond to other reports of abuse through investigation or referral, as appropriate.
 To report abuse of a person with a disability under the age of 60, call the Disabled Persons Protection Commission (DPPC) at (800) 426-9009.

 For more information, see link below.